JSLBrowning/COMP-6606-Final-Project/README.md

 		(i)  HillClimb_trained.pt -
 			HillClimb version using ConvNet3 in models.py
 		(ii) Annealing_Conv4_Akari.pt -
-			Simulated Annealing version using ConvNet4 (includes dropout regularization) in models.py
+			Simulated Annealing version using ConvNet4
+			including: dropout regularization) in models.py

 3 - Testing Models:

 	a) command:
 		cd codes
 		python3 test_neuralnets.py
 	b) changes:
-	you can modify the pretrained model from codes/logs/Pretrained_Models/; youi can also test your own trained models :)
+		you can modify the pretrained model from codes/logs/Pretrained_Models/ youi can also test your own trained models

-	Note: Make sure to load the corresponding model from models.py - Refer to the section above for more details.
+		Note: Make sure to load the corresponding model from models.py
+			 - Refer to the section above for more details.

 4 - Visualizing the Boards: